wikimedia/wikimedia-discovery-relevanceForge/other_tools/analysis_analysis/README.md

 * If you have a really big category, only a randomly chosen sub-sample is shown.
 Currently, 100 samples are shown for Lost/Found categories in a Comparison Analysis, and 25 samples are shown for most Self Analysis categories (100 for the *unknown* category).
-* The 25 most frequent tokens in each category that occur more than 1000 times are re-listed with their counts on a separate line labeled "hi-freq tokens".
+* Up to 25 of the most frequent tokens in each category that occur more than 1000 times are re-listed with their counts on a separate line labeled "hi-freq tokens".
 * A small statistical summary of type lengths (i.e., counting distinct words once each) is also given, including the range (e.g., 1–5), count (n), mean (µ), and standard deviation (σ), along with a small histogram of length information.
 Hovering over a column in the histogram